ethereum/ethereum-org-website/src/content/decentralized-identity.md

 Decentralized identifiers are stored on distributed ledgers (blockchains) or peer-to-peer networks.
 This makes DIDs [globally unique, resolvable with high availability, and cryptographically verifiable](https://w3c-ccg.github.io/did-primer/).
 A decentralized identifier can be associated with different entities, including people, organizations, or government institutions.

-## What makes this possible? {#what-makes-decentralized-identifiers-possible}
+## What makes decentralized identifiers possible? {#what-makes-decentralized-identifiers-possible}

 ### 1. Public Key Infrastructure (PKI) {#public-key-infrastructure}

 Public-key infrastructure (PKI) is an information security measure that generates a [public key](/glossary/#public-key) and [private key](/glossary/#private-key) for an entity.
 Public-key cryptography is used in blockchain networks to authenticate user identities and prove ownership of digital assets.

 Some decentralized identifiers, such as an Ethereum account, have public and private keys.
 The public key identifies the account's controller, while the private keys can sign and decrypt messages for this account.
-Public-key infrastructure provides the proof needed to authenticate entities and prevent impersonation and the use of fake identities.
+PKI provides proofs needed to authenticate entities and prevent impersonation and use of fake identities, using [cryptographic signatures](https://andersbrownworth.com/blockchain/public-private-keys/) to verify all claims.

 ### 2. Decentralized datastores {#decentralized-datastores}